Many people WRONGLY think that a company vision and values are only necessary if you run a blue-chip organisation.

 - Your supplier choices will be shaped by this vision.
 For example, you probably insist on using local produce to save on food miles.

-- Your hiring decisions will be shaped by this vision.
+- Your culture and hiring decisions will be shaped by this vision.
 For example, your job advert might ask for somebody with a passion for the planet.

 - How you reward your team will be shaped by this vision.
 For example, you might incentivise staff to recycle more.